michmech/plausibility/README.md

 The source code for this example can be found in the `example3` directory.
 It builds on the code from example 2.

 The grammar we have so far allows the qualities that modify a kind attributively to appear in any order.
 This sometimes results in slightly disharmonious expressions such as *Italian delicious pizza*.
 It would be nicer to have the adjectives in the reverse order: *delicious Italian pizza*.
-So, let's modify the plausiblity filter so that it disqualifies sentences where the qualities are stacked in the "wrong" order.
+So, let's modify the plausibility filter so that it disqualifies sentences where the qualities are stacked in the "wrong" order.

 But first, how would you formalize the concept of right or wrong order?
 My suggestion is as follows.
 When modifying anything, there is a fixed sequence of "slots", each of which can be occupied by zero, one or more qualities.
 The slots are ordered from "nearest" to "farthest" from the head noun as follows: